linkpoolio/chainlink-keeper-sweeper/README.md

 ## Tranferring Admin to Sweepers

 In order for a sweeper to be able to withdraw from contracts, admin privilieges must be transferred to the sweeper.
-The following scripts will attempt to transfer and accept admin privileges for all contracts that have been added to the respective sweeper.
-If some of the contracts have already had admin transferred, the script will fail.
+The following scripts will transfer and accept admin privileges for all contracts that have been added to the respective sweeper.
+If the script is cancelled, when running again it will transfer admin for all contracts again even if it partially completed the last time.

 ### Oracle